 Murry Bartow became the 15th head coach in the 81-year history of East Tennessee State University men’s basketball on April 22, 2003, and he has wasted little time making a place for himself in the tradition-rich history of Buccaneer hoops.

-In 2010-11, the Bucs enjoyed a 24-win campaign, earning a spot in the CollegeInsider.com Postseason Tournament and advancing to the semifinals of that event.
+In 2010-11, the Bucs enjoyed a 24-win campaign, earning their first invitation to the CollegeInsider.com Postseason Tournament and advancing to the semifinals of that event.
 To reach that game against Iona, the Bucs enjoyed victories over former Southern Conference rival Furman, and a quarterfinal win over Ohio University, marking the first time in school history the team had captured two postseason victories in the same season.
 During the regular season, the Bucs enjoyed their highest RPI ranking since 2004, and won road games against quality opponents such as the SEC’s Mississippi State and Atlantic 10’s Dayton.

 Bartow did arguably his best coaching job ever during the 2009-10 season, as the Bucs overcame the tragic preseason death of rising sophomore Seth Coy and the loss of injured senior captain Mike Smith to still win the A-Sun title and make the program’s ninth trip all time to the NCAAs.
 The Bucs placed three players on the A-Sun All-Tournament team, and took on Kentucky in March Madness.